Filtering

 v1/games?modfile-not-in=8,13,22

-Where the supplied list of values does not equal the preceding column value.
+Where the supplied list of values does not equal the preceding field value.
 This is equivalent to SQL's NOT IN

 ?modfile-not-in=8,13,22